vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 minikube tunnel
 ```

-{{% callout %}}
+{{% warning %}}
-**Important:** Leave the Minikube tunnel command running in the current PowerShell or Terminal window and open a new Admin PowerShell or Terminal when you begin the next stage.
+Leave this command running in your PowerShell or Terminal window and open a new Admin PowerShell or Terminal when you begin the next stage.
-{{% /callout %}}
+{{% /warning %}}

 {{< /tab >}}
 {{< /tabpane >}}